-The only difference between the valuation of assets shown in MLL's financial statements and the valuation for solvency purposes is tangible assets totalling £20k (2019 - £3k) which are given no value for solvency purposes.
+The only difference between the valuation of assets shown in MLL's financial statements and the valuation for solvency purposes is tangible assets totalling £7k (2020 - £20k) which are given no value for solvency purposes.

-At Group level, intangible assets totalling £25.6m are also given no value for solvency purposes (2019 - £424k).
-The increase in intangible assets primarily reflects goodwill upon acquisition of MLH by PEP 2016.
+At Group level, intangible assets totalling £23.1m (2020 - £25.6m) are also given no value for solvency purposes.
+These intangible assets primarily comprise goodwill upon acquisition of MLH by MLT.

-The only difference between the value of non-insurance liabilities shown in MLL's financial statements and the valuation for solvency purposes is a deferred tax liability of £152k (2019 - £121k), included in the valuation for solvency purposes, reflecting notional tax on the difference between the technical provisions shown in the financial statements and those for solvency purposes.
+The only difference between the value of non-insurance liabilities shown in MLL's financial statements and the valuation for solvency purposes is a deferred tax liability of £273k (2020 - £152k), included in the valuation for solvency purposes, reflecting notional tax on the difference between the technical provisions shown in the financial statements and those for solvency purposes.
 This is also the only difference between liabilities reported in the financial statements and liabilities for solvency purposes at Group level.